Housing

 The Euribor once again makes mortgages more expensive in April

-The evolution of the reference for variable interest rate loans makes the monthly installment more expensive by 55.94 euros with a tendency for further increases in the coming months
+The evolution of the benchmark for variable-rate loans increases the monthly payment by 55.94 euros, with a trend towards further increases in the coming months

 Building in Sabadell